-Spreader bars are a tool that anyone into bondage should have in their toy bag.
-They combine the vulnerability and restraint of bondage furniture with the approachability, convenience, and ease of storage you expect from under bed restraint systems.
-That’s a pretty ideal combination if you ask me.
+Bondage spreader bars are toys that anyone interested in bondage ought to have in their play bag.
+They combine the vulnerability and restraint of bondage furniture with the approachability, convenience, and ease of storage you’d expect from under bed restraint systems.
+That’s a winning combination.

 Amazon Customer Reviews

 ||Price: $45.99 Shop at Amazon||Shop now Read our review|

 ||Price: $24.99 Shop now at EdenFantasys||Shop now Read our review|